PrefectHQ/prefect/docs/tutorial/workers.md

 </div>

-Now everything is set for us to submit a flow-run to the work pool:
+Submit a flow run to the work pool:

 <div class="terminal">